Marian Orzechowski: Career

 Orzechowski was a senior politician of the Polish United Workers' Party.
 He became a member of the central committee of the party in 1966.
 He served in a variety of party posts and was appointed a central committee secretary.
 He also headed the party's academy of social sciences.
 In addition, he became a lecturer of history and political science at the University of Wrocław in 1966.
 From 1971 to 1975 he served as the rector of the university.
 He was the chief ideologist of the party, being ideology secretary to which he was elected at the fifth plenum on 27–28 October 1981.
 From 1984 to 1986 he was the rector of the Academy of Social Sciences.

 He was appointed foreign minister on 12 November 1985 to the cabinet led by the then prime minister Zbigniew Messner.
 He succeeded Stefan Olszowski in the post.
 In addition, Orzechowski headed the PRON's national council, that was formed by the Polish authorities to develop a close interaction with the church, during that time.
 He became a member of the politburo in June 1988 while retaining his post as foreign minister.
 His term as foreign minister ended on 17 June 1988 and he was replaced by Tadeusz Olechowski in the post.
 From 1988 to 1989 he served as the head of the Communist parliament delegation.
 In July 1989 Orzechowski lost his position as executive ideology secretary of the party's central committee when Wojciech Jaruzelski resigned from the leadership of the party.
 However, his membership at the central committee of the party continued for a while.

+Orzechowski worked at VIZJA University (then the University of Finance and Management in Warsaw), and supervised over 30 PhD students.